leovantoji/Bertelsmann_Udacity_TechScholarship_CloudDevOps_Nanodegree/Notes.md

   - **Event-driven**: Lambda code can be triggered by other AWS services.
   - Application developed using Lambda is considered **serverless**.
 - **Elastic Beanstalk** is an orchestration service that allows you to deploy a web application at the touch of a button by spinning up (or provisioning) all of the services that you need to run your application.

+## Storage & Content delivery
+- Storage and database services in the cloud provide a place for companies to collect, store, and analyse the data they have collected over the years at a massive scale.
+Below are some storage & database services:
+  - Amazon S3 (Simple Storage Service).
+  - Amazon S3 Glacier.
+  - DynamoDB.
+  - Relational Database Service (RDS).
+  - Redshift.
+  - ElastiCache.
+  - Neptune.
+  - Amazon DocumentDB.
+- **Benefits** of storage services include:
+  - **Durability**: No data loss.
+  - **Availability**: Fast and reliable access to the data stored in the cloud.
+  - **Scalability**: Meet demand seamlessly and maintain a steady state through automatic modification.
+    - **Vertical** (Scaling up): Modify the server to meet demand (e.g. add more memory or capacity to a single server, etc.)
+    - **Horizontal** (Scaling out): Add or remove servers to meet demand.
+    - **Diagonal** scaling is a combination of vertical and horizontal scaling.
+- Amazon S3 is an **object storage system** in the cloud.
+- **S3 use cases**:
+  - Hosting static websites.
+  - Content delivery.
+  - Backup and recovery.
+  - Archiving and big data.
+  - Application data.
+  - Hybrid cloud storage.
+- S3 offers several **storage classes**, which are different data access levels for your data at certain price points.
+For example, S3 Glacier is a secure, durable, and low-cost storage class for data archiving.
+- **DynamoDB** is a NoSQL document database service that is fully managed.
+Unlike traditional databases, NoSQL databases, are schema-less, which means that the database doesn't contain a fixed (rigid) data structure.
+  - DynamoDB can handle more than 10 trillion requests per day.
+  - DynamoDB is serverless as there are no servers to provision, patch, or manage.
+  - DynamoDB supports key-value and document data models.
+  - DynamoDB synchronously replicates data across three AZs in an AWS region.
+  - DynamoDB supports GET/PUT operations using a primary key.
+  - Data is stored in DynamoDB in JSON or JSON-like format.
+- **RDS** (Relational Database Service) is a service that aids in the administration and management of databases.
+RDS assists with database administrative tasks that include upgrades, patching, installs, backups, monitoring, performance checks, security, etc. Nonetheless, RDS doesn't allow you to access your database via secure shell (SSH).
+  - Database Engine support includes: Oracle, PostgreSQL, MySQL, MariaDB, SQL Server.
+- **Redshift** is a cloud data warehousing service to help companies manage big data.
+Redshift allows you to run fast queries against your data using SQL, ETL, and BI tools.
+Redshift stores data in a column format to aid in fast querying.
+  - Redshift stores data in columnar format (not a row store) which aids in fast query and analysis.
+  - Redshift automates administrative and maintenance tasks.
+  - Redshift delivers great performance by using machine learning.
+  - Redshift Spectrum is a feature that enables you to run queries against data in Amazon S3.
+  - Redshift encrypts and keeps your data secure in transit and at rest.
+  - Redshift clusters can be isolated using Amazon VPC.
+  - Redshift is **NOT** used for processing day-to-day transactions.
+- **CDN (Content Delivery Network)** speeds up delivery of your static and dynamic web content by caching content in an Edge location close to your user base.
+The **benefits of CDN** include:
+  - Low latency.
+  - Decreased server load.
+  - Better user experience.
+- **CloudFront** is used as a global CDN.
+CloudFront speeds up the delivery of your content through Amazon's worldwide network of mini-data centers called Edge locations.
+  - Amazon countinously adds new Edge Locations.
+  - CloudFront ensures that end-user requests are served from the closest edge location.
+  - CloudFront works with non-AWS origin sources.
+  - GeoIP blocking can be used to serve content (or not serve content) to specific countries.
+  - Cache control headers determine how frequently CloudFront needs to check the origin for an updated version your file.
+  - The maximum size of a single file that can be delivered through Amazon CloudFront is 20 GB.